GeoWebCache/geowebcache/documentation/en/user/source/rest/seed.rst

  < HTTP/1.1 200 OK

-Here's a more complete xml fragment for a seed request, including parameter filters:
+Here's a more complete xml fragment for a seed request, including parameter filters and failure handling policies:

 .. code-block:: xml